Here’s the best things you can do in Porto when it rains, including tourist attractions and secret places!

 In general, the best time to go should be late spring, summer and fall.

-My favorite season though is winter, to avoid the crowds.
-Winter is never too cold and if you’re lucky enough to get a bit of sun, the city looks better than ever.
-And now you know what to do if it starts raining!
+My favorite season to avoid the crowds is actually winter time.
+It never gets too cold in Porto during winter and if you’re lucky enough to get a bit of sun, the city looks better than ever.

 If you’ve liked this post, pin it for later!